KATE TITTLEY

 I lovingly describe this as 'creative lying down'.
 Poses are held for 3-5 minutes and are designed to stress specific target areas to harmonise chi flow in the body.
 You will leave feeling cool, calm and damn lovely.

-I teach in the vinyasa flow style - the movement as 'progressive sequences that unfold with inherent harmony and intelligence'.
+I teach in the Vinyasa flow style - the movement as 'progressive sequences that unfold with inherent harmony and intelligence'.
 Every movement links into the next, no stop/starts, and requires you to consciously try linking breath to body.
 The process of doing this has led to Vinyasa being frequently described as 'movement meditation' - and I would totally agree.
 Through the constant exchange of prana and asana, a meditative state is achieved a lot quicker, allowing you to truly be present on your mat.
 Elements of dance technique, strength training, animal movement and somatics are thrown into the mix to allow you to explore different styles of movement - because variety is the spice of life.